cridemichel/polypp/README.md

 **accuracytest**:

 this program carries out several accuracy tests which can be found in Ref.
 [7].
-The syntax is the following (where '>' is the shell prompt string):
+The syntax is the following:

 > accuracytest <test_number>